 Bringing CBD oil in your luggage

-The same rules apply for bringing CBD in a checked luggage; however, it’s worth noting that you can’t fly with a vape pen for CBD juice in your checked bag.
+The same rules apply for bringing CBD in checked luggage, but note that you cannot fly with a vape pen for CBD juice in your checked bag due to the risk of fire.
+Vaping devices must be packed in carry-on bags.

 Flying internationally with CBD oil or other cannabidiol products